konfig-dev/sportmonks-sdks/csharp/docs/SportApi.md

 <a name="livescoresallinplay"></a>
 # **LivescoresAllInPlay**
-> SportLivescoresAllInPlayResponse LivescoresAllInPlay (string version, string sport)
+> SportLivescoresAllInPlayResponse LivescoresAllInPlay (string version = null, string sport = null)

 All In-play